milt0r/HTB-Write-ups/docs/forest.md

 Next, I tried ldapdomaindump and ldeep. ldeep returned nothing, and ldapdomaindump encountered an exception that looks to be a [known issue](https://github.com/dirkjanm/ldapdomaindump/issues/26) with that tool and this box.

 From here I started scrolling through the PayloadsAllTheThings AD Attacks article looking for something useful that didn't require creds.
 Eventually, I landed on Impacket's **GetNPUsers.py.** If you read the section on that tool (link below), it coincidentally mentions svc-alfresco in the example.
+This tool checks for accounts in the directory where Kerberos pre-auth is disabled (UAC flag 0x400000).

 ```bash
 ┌──(milt0r㉿kali)-[~/htb/forest]